-On September 17, 2007, USCIS published an interim rule codified at 8 CFR 214.14, "New Classification for Victims of Criminal Activity; Eligibility for 'U' Nonimmigrant Status," implementing the U nonimmigrant status created by VAWA 2000.
-Title 8 CFR 214.14(g) provides that U nonimmigrant status may be approved for a period not to exceed four years in the aggregate.
-USCIS may grant the derivative the extra time needed to make his or her period in the United States equal four full years.
+On September 27, 2007, USCIS published an interim rule codified at 8 CFR 214.14, "Alien Victims of Certain Qualifying Criminal Activity," implementing the U nonimmigrant status created by VAWA 2000.
+8 CFR 214.14(g) provides that U nonimmigrant status may be approved for a period not to exceed four years in the aggregate.
 8 CFR 214.14(g)(2)(i) provides extensions of U nonimmigrant status if:

-• The U nonimmigrant's initial period of stay is less than four years; or

-A qualifying family member is unable to enter the United States timely due to delays in consular processing, in which case the family member's status may be extended beyond the expiration of the principal nonimmigrant's status to ensure the family member will accrue at least three years in U nonimmigrant status for purposes of adjusting status (see PM 602-0001).
+- The U nonimmigrant's initial period of stay is less than four years; or - A qualifying family member is unable to enter the United States timely due to delays in processing, in which case the family member's status may be extended beyond the expiration of the principal nonimmigrant's status to ensure the family member will accrue at least three years in U nonimmigrant status for purposes of adjusting status (See PM 602-0001).